 I am in a dessert / breakfast mash up heaven right now!
 I love rhubarb crumble with a passion but wanted to make something a little easier to eat on the go and for breakfast as well.
-So I decided to make some rhubarb muffins and give them a streusel topping, viola rhubarb crumble on the go!
+So I decided to make some rhubarb muffins and give them a streusel topping, viola rhubarb crumble on the go in the neat package of Rhubarb Streusel Muffins!

 I made these with buttermilk, I love the effect buttermilk has on quickbreads and muffins.
 It gives them a lovely light texture with a slight tangy flavour and as an added bonus buttermilk is virtually fat free 🙂 They also have a touch of ground cinnamon in them that complements the rhubarb perfectly, giving them that little touch of spicy sweetness.